 14. Bees Use Sun As Their Compass

-15. The Popular Bumblebee is Originally Called Humblebee
+15. The Popular Bumblebee Was Originally Called Humblebee

 Bumblebee is perhaps one of the most famous bees these days.
-They appear in various movies and catch the attention of many flick lovers.
-But did you know that bumblebee is originally called as Humblebee.
+They appear in various movies and catch the attention of many movie lovers.
+But did you know that bumblebee is originally called "humblebees?"
 They are called so not because they are humble but simply because they hum when they fly.
 Their name was changed in the 20th century.

-When a Honey Bee stings you, some of them are making a huge sacrifice.
+When a honey bee stings you, they are making a huge sacrifice.
 When a bee stings a human, its barbed stinger usually sticks to the skin.
 So when the bee pulls their stingers back out, the stinger itself along with their digestive tract, abdomen, muscles, as well as nerves are left behind.
 This causes a massive abdominal rupture which causes the death of the bee.

-17. Bees Have Four Wings, Six Legs, and Five Eyes
+17. Bees Have Four Wings, Six Legs, & Five Eyes

 A honey bee may appear only to have one huge pair of wings but if you take a closer look, you’ll find four wings.
 The rear and front wings hook together to create one huge pair of wings.
 When they are not flying, they unhook their wings for easy folding.
 They also have a total of six legs.
 Their rear legs have stiff pollens which are used to store pollen when they fly from one flower to another.
 Their front legs, on the other hand, have special slots to allow them to clean their antenna.
 What is more incredible is that these incredible creatures have five eyes.
 They have three smaller ocelli eyes found in the center of their head and two huge compound eyes.

 18. One Bee Hive Can Produce Up To 27 kg Of Honey